 Animal venoms are complex natural secretions made up of a concoction of bioactive compounds.
 Despite their complexity, there are generally high levels of venom convergence throughout the animal kingdom that includes similarities in gene structure and targets.
 We investigate questions pertaining to the evolution, production and function of venom peptides in predatory marine snails of the Terebridae.
 Venom peptides from predatory organisms are a resource for investigating evolutionary processes such as adaptive radiation or diversification, and exemplify promising targets for biomedical drug development.
 Terebridae are an understudied lineage of conoidean snails, which also includes cone snails and turrids.
 Characterization of cone snail venom peptides, conotoxins, has revealed a venom arsenal of bioactive peptides used to investigate physiological cellular function, predator-prey interactions, and to develop novel therapeutics.
 However, venom diversity of other conoidean snails remains poorly understood.
 My group applies a systems biology approach, venomics, which combines genomics, transcriptomics, and proteomics to discover new bioactive venom peptides and to study venom diversification in terebrids within an evolutionary phylogenetic context.
 Using venomics we produced the first structural characterization of a terebrid peptide, Tv1, and was the first to identify novel teretoxin venom gene superfamilies.

 Venom peptides are levers that manipulate cell signaling.
 We are interested in finding new therapies for pain and cancer by creating high throughput methods for screening novel venom peptides.
-Each venomous marine snail of the family Conoidea can produce hundreds of novel peptides to in their venom arsenal.
+Each venomous marine snail of the family Conoidea can produce hundreds of novel peptides in their venom arsenal.
 From the breakthrough success of the first commercial venom snail drug Ziconotide (Prialt ®) used to treat chronic pain in HIV and cancer patients, we know that these peptides can potentially be used to develop novel therapies for treating human disorders.
 It is estimated that 15-30% of all animals on earth are venomous.
 This leaves a large percentage of venom arsenals understudied and uncharacterized.
 Collaboratively we are employing structure prediction tools (AlphaFold and trRosettaX) to develop structure prediction pipelines, peptide optimization with homology modelling and docking, peptide microarrays, microfluidic techniques, and in vitro and in vivo cell culture and whole animal assays to rapidly characterize and screen new venom peptides.